chocolatey/choco/README.md

 The following are a minimum set of requirements to successfully complete the build process:

- * .NET Framework 4.8
+ * .NET 10 SDK (build target is `net10.0-windows`)
- * .NET Framework 4.8 Dev Pack
- * Visual Studio 2019 or Visual Studio 2019 Build Tools
+ * Visual Studio 2022 17.14+ or the Visual Studio 2022 Build Tools (for the C# toolchain matching the .NET 10 SDK and the desktop development workload)
- * .NET SDK (i.e. ability to install .NET Global tools using `dotnet tool install`)
+ * The `dotnet` CLI on PATH (the Cake build script installs its own Global Tools via `dotnet tool install`)

 There is a `setup.ps1` file at the root of this repository, which can be used to install all of the above.